dojo/docs/quickstart/internationalization/number-and-currency-formatting.rst

 dojo.number
 -----------

-Dojo provides the facilities to properly format and parse numbers on a localized basis using the methods in `dojo.number <dojo/number>`_:
+Dojo provides the facilities to properly format and parse numbers on a localized basis using the methods in :ref:`dojo.number <dojo/number>`:

 .. code-block :: javascript
  :linenos: